Skip to Content

 Parking can be a challenge in some towns; make sure you have some small change for the parking meters.

 The easiest way to see all the places in this Croatia itinerary is to rent a car.
 You can find the best deals for car rental here.
-Don’t forget to ask for a green card for your car if you’ll be visiting Kotar or Mostar (it costs over 85 EUR extra).
+Don’t forget to ask for a green card for your car if you’ll be visiting Kotar or Mostar (it comes with an extra fee).

 We didn’t book any of the car ferries in advance.
 You can book them upfront, but the Jadrolinija website says that your place on the specific boat isn’t guaranteed anyway.
 So it’s best to just arrive at the ferry port well in advance and get your tickets there.
 I’m not sure if this applies for all the ferries and in all seasons though, so please check it yourself.